yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/statements/yield-statement.md

 ms.locfileid: "74352720"
 ---
 # <a name="yield-statement-visual-basic"></a>Yield Deyimi (Visual Basic)
-Sends the next element of a collection to a `For Each...Next` statement.
+Bir koleksiyonun Next öğesini bir `For Each...Next` ifadesine gönderir.

 ## <a name="syntax"></a>Sözdizimi